 Good design is the key to success

 But as serious games designer Helen Routledge asserts: a serious game is only as good as its design.
-Instructional designers with game design expertise are vital to the development of a good educational game, and this is why companies are increasingly turning to providers like LINE to guide them through the design process.
+Instructional designers with game design expertise are vital to the development of a good educational game, and this is why companies are increasingly turning to providers like Leo Learning to guide them through the design process.
 The technical expertise to build a games engine is one key ingredient, but equally important is the ability to apply the principles of excellent game design to complex and sometimes dry material.
 Ask your instructional designer if they enjoy playing games in their spare time – if the answer is no, it may be time to reconsider your options!

-LINE is using our growing in-house expertise in serious and educational games to explore a variety of game-based offerings with our clients.
+Leo is using our growing in-house expertise in serious and educational games to explore a variety of game-based offerings with our clients.
 Get in touch if you’d like to know more.